Azure-Samples/Azure-MachineLearning-DataScience/Misc/StrataSanJose2017/Readme.md

 The above steps will setup your DSVM.
 After which you can following the remaining steps of the tutorial.

+#### Running R scripts on Linux DSVM
-As explained below, you can login to the R-studio server on the DSVM and run the R scripts below.
+As explained below, you can login (using web-browser) to the R-studio server on the DSVM and run the R scripts which are provided [here](https://github.com/Azure/Azure-MachineLearning-DataScience/tree/master/Misc/StrataSanJose2017/Code).
+These R-scripts, along with the necessary data will be already loaded on your machine by running the setup shell script above.
+If R scripts are in markdown files, then you can click on "Knit" near the top of your R-studio browser window.

 ## REQUIRED - Tutorial Prerequisites
 * Please bring a wireless enabled laptop.